rNLKJA/UoM-DS-2019-2024/README.md

     An environment is everything in the world which surrounds the agent, but it is not a part of an agent itself.
 An environment can be described as a situation in which an agent is present.

     The environment is where agent lives, operate and provide the agent with something to sense and act upon it.
 An environment is mostly said to be non-feministic.

+    **Environment Properties**
+    - *Fully/partially observable*: The environment is fully observable if the agent's sensors capture the complete state of the environment at every point in time.
+Imperfect sensors/models or a fundamental inability to capture environmental state lead to partial observability.
+    - *Single/multi agent*: Self explanatory, although care must be taken in deciding which entities in the environment mustbe considered fellow agents.
+    - *Deterministic/stochastic*: if future states of the environment is a special case of a nondeterministic environment which admits a probabilistic model of environment phenomena.
+    - *Episodic/sequential*: If an agent's percept sequence is divided into noninteracting episodes, where the agent executes a single action based on the current percept, the environment is episodic.
+In a sequential environment, the current action may affect future environment state and hence future decisions.
+    - *Static/Dynamic*:If the environment can change when the agent is deliberating (executing the agent program), then the environment is dynamic, otherwise static.
+    - *Discrete/continuous*: If the environment has a finite number of distinct states, then the agent only has to contend with a finite set of percepts, and the environment is discrete, otherwise continuous.
+Similarly, if an agent can choose between a finite number of actions, the action set is discrete.

 - [x] [Turing Test in AI](./doc/AI/agent/turing_test.md)

     Turing Test was introduced by Alan Turing in his 1950 paper, "Computing Machinery and Intelligence", which considered the question, "Can Machine think?"

+    Problem with Truing test:<br>
+    Turing test is not reproducible, constructive or amenable to mathematical analysis.

 ---